Critical Analysis of a Jewish Leader: Gideon the Judge

 solicit additional volunteers when G-d had promised him Victory at the

-outset and had, in fact, already allowed him to defeat Midian
+outset and had, in fact, already allowed him to defeat Midian and its allies at

-of only 300 men?
-Scripture is silent on
+the Valley of Jezreel with an army of only 300 men?
+Scripture is silent on this

-his exuberance over the quick rout of Midian at the
+issue.
+However, it seems that, in his exuberance over the quick rout of Midian

-Valley of Jezreel, Gideon now thought only about
+at the Valley of Jezreel, Gideon now thought only about making a quick end of

-the Jordan River.
-In contemplating this
+Midian at the western bank of the Jordan River.
+In contemplating this speedy

-trying to enhance G-d s Promise of Victory.
+G-d s Promise of Victory.
 He apparently believed that, by utilizing

 additional men only from the tribal contributors to the G-d-approved army for